ricoberger/dash/README.md

 - [x] **Multiple Dashboards:** Dashboards can be defined via yaml files and can be switch during runtime.
 - [x] **Time Interval:** The initial time interval can be set via the `--config.interval` command-line flag and can be changed during runtime.
 - [x] **Refresh Rate:** The initial refresh rate can be set via the `--config.refresh` command-line flag and can be changed during runtime.
-- [x] **Multiple Visualizations:** Choose between singlestat, gauge, donut, sparkline and linechart to visualize your data.
+- [x] **Multiple Visualizations:** Choose between singlestat, gauge, donut, sparkline, linechart and table to visualize your data.
-- [ ] **Dynamic Datasources:** Currently the datasource must be provided for a graph.
-A better solution would be to have a datasource variable to select the datasource for a dashboard.
+- [x] **Dynamic Datasources:** Use multiple datasources for one dashboard.
 - [ ] **Other Datasources:** Support for datasources besides Prometheus (e.g. InfluxDB, Elasticsearch, ...)

 **Note:** If you want to contribute (adding a missing features or a new one) feel free to create a PR.
 If you want to share a dashboard please add the `.yaml` file and a screenshot to the examples folder.